 I’ll pass on boring you with the rest of my challenges and successes, except to say that I decided to go to law school, graduated and practiced law, then opened several businesses.
 Of course, my greatest achievement in life was being involved in raising my two great boys!
 They have provided me with the greatest happiness and make me proud every day to see the compassionate and intelligent young men they have become!

-It is for my boys and their future that I continue to be a Progressive, repulsed by the intolerance and bigotry practiced by the right-wing and especially, the Tea Party.
-This blog is dedicated to them and to the promise for the future that they each hold within them.
+It is for my boys and their future that I continue to be a Progressive, repulsed by intolerance and bigotry, and motivated by working out solutions to the problems we face.
+If we’re not talking, we’re not looking towards the future.
+This blog is dedicated to my boys and to the promise for the future that they each hold within them.

 BTW…anything posted by DelmarvaProgressive is copyrighted and may NOT be reposted without permission from the owner.